MOSCOW BLOG Playing Chicken with Ukraine

 But in this round there has been a lot of shouting too and tensions surged after US National Security Advisor Jake Sullivan gave a briefing on February 12 warning that an invasion could come “any day.”

-According to reports both Macron and then the new German Chancellor Olaf Scholz both told Ukraine’s president Volodymyr Zelenskiy during visits to Kyiv and pressured him to accept the Russian version of the Minsk II agreements.
+According to reports both Macron and then the new German Chancellor Olaf Scholz both told Ukraine’s president Volodymyr Zelenskiy during visits to Kyiv to accept the Russian version of the Minsk II agreements.
 The Ukrainian version is a softer de-centralisation of Donbas that leaves Kyiv in charge of its foreign policy.

 However, this round also seems to have ended with no one in the sand.
 Zelenskiy reportedly refused to consider implementing Minsk II on Russia’s terms and has since come out lambasting the protocols as “vapid.”
 Moscow has long said that Kyiv has no interest in implementing the deal and Zelenskiy has earlier rejected them, calling for them to renegotiated to improve them on Ukraine’s terms – a demand Moscow has rejected out of hand.